What do the new business rates mean for your SME?

 Although the total amount raised from business rates is expected to be roughly the same as before – around £28 billion a year – there are some big winners and losers across the country.
 Some areas hit hard by the recession have seen their rents drop since 2010, while businesses in popular towns into which there’s been an influx of big-name chains have seen a big jump in their rental values.

 Southwold, a pretty seaside town on the Suffolk coast, has been hardest hit.
 Its small shopkeepers are protesting at an average increase of 177% in their business rates, which they argue, threatens to ruin them.
-One calculated she would need to generate an extra £50,000 in sales each year to offset the hike in her rates.
+One calculated she would need to generate an extra £50,000 in sales each year to offset the hike in her rates (external link).

 The difference created by that has been big, resulting in business rates increasing much faster in recent years than any other business tax: up by 28% between 2007 and 2015, compared to an 18% rise in the government’s overall tax revenues.

-The government has said it will switch from using RPI to CPI in business rates in 2020/2021.
-Hopes that the Chancellor might announce in the Budget that this move might be speeded up were dashed.
+The government has said it will switch from using RPI to CPI in business rates in 2020-21.
+Hopes that the Chancellor might announce in the Budget that this move might be sped up were dashed.

 How to complain about your business rates